Post contains affiliate links

 Using Rosetta Stone as a Foreign Language in Homeschooling

 Rosetta Stone a pricy program but came with great reviews.
-Adalia, Judah, and Tilly all used the Spanish program with no complaints.
+Iris, Judah, and Tilly all used the Spanish program with no complaints.
 Rosetta Stone teaches the language as naturally as possible.
 There are no vocabulary lists to memorize, instead, the words are taught contextually.
 The program uses voice recognition to help with pronunciation and lessons can be done in as little as 10 minutes.